Skip to content

 You describe what the video is.
 Fluvie computes when everything happens.
 Lesson 01 is the smallest complete example: one scene, one background, one animated title.

 Start with two imports.
-Fluvie’s Animation replaces Flutter’s, so hide the Flutter one:
+Fluvie’s Animation, Clip, Image, and Tween replace Flutter’s, so hide those four:

 import 'package:fluvie/fluvie.dart';